earth-mover/icechunk/spec/icechunk-spec.md

 - left-padding the string with 0s to a length of 8 characters This produces a deterministic sequence of branch file names in which the latest sequence always appears first when sorted lexicographically, facilitating easy lookup by listing the object store.

-The full branch file name is then given by `r/$BRANCH_NAME/$ENCODED_SEQUENCE.json`.
+The full branch file name is then given by `refs/branch.$BRANCH_NAME/$ENCODED_SEQUENCE.json`.

-For example, the first main branch file is in a store, corresponding with sequence number 0, is always named `r/main/ZZZZZZZZ.json`.
+For example, the first main branch file is in a store, corresponding with sequence number 0, is always named `refs/branch.main/ZZZZZZZZ.json`.
-The branch file for sequence number 100 is `r/main/ZZZZZZWV.json`.
+The branch file for sequence number 100 is `refs/branch.main/ZZZZZZWV.json`.
-The maximum number of commits allowed in an Icechunk repository is consequently `1099511627775`, corresponding to the state file `r/main/00000000.json`.
+The maximum number of commits allowed in an Icechunk repository is consequently `1099511627775`, corresponding to the state file `refs/branch.main/00000000.json`.

 #### Tags

 Since tags are immutable, they are simpler than branches.

-Tag files follow the pattern `r/$TAG_NAME.json`.
+Tag files follow the pattern `refs/tag.$TAG_NAME/ref.json`.

+Tag names may not contain the `/` character.

 When creating a new tag, the client attempts to create the tag file using a "create if not exists" operation.
 If successful, the tag is created successful.